-The E,S&H Operations Committee is an institutional group of operations managers from the colleges/schools and departments who work with the Director of DES to ensure that activities and services are efficiently provided to the University.
+The E,S&H Operations Committee is an institutional group of operations managers from the colleges/schools and departments who work with the Director of ESSR to ensure that activities and services are efficiently provided to the University.
 The Operations committee also evaluates University-wide environmental, health, and safety issues and proposes recommended policy actions to the Policy Committee.
 The E,S&H Operations Committee is also responsible for monitoring the external regulatory environment and University practices to ensure that problems are appropriately identified and response strategies developed.

-Faculty-chaired committees overseeing aspects of the UMD Environmental Safety Program impacting research activities (Biological and Chemical Hygiene Committee, Institutional Biosafety Subcommittee, Radiation Safety Committee) shall maintain their role of faculty governance and shall report to and be appointed by the Vice President for Research and Dean of Graduate Studies.
+Faculty-chaired committees overseeing aspects of the UMD Environmental Safety, Sustainability and Risk Program impacting research activities (Biological and Chemical Hygiene Committee, Institutional Biosafety Subcommittee, Radiation Safety Committee) shall maintain their role of faculty governance and shall report to and be appointed by the Vice President for Research and Dean of Graduate Studies.
 Additionally, the Institutional Biosafety Subcommittee and the Radiation Safety Committee review grant proposals relative to their field of expertise for the Assurances on Hazardous Procedures (AHPs) Program.
 These Committees and other non-faculty chaired Environmental Safety Committees (Indoor Air Quality Committee, etc.) will be responsible for recommending policies related to their area of program oversight to the Policy Committee.

 It is the responsibility of individuals to conduct their activities at UMD in compliance with all applicable government, University, and department policies and regulations.
 The success of the University's environmental, safety and health management activities directly depends upon the active involvement of individuals through participation in training; abiding by established safety and environmental procedures; reporting hazards and potential violations of regulations; and recommending improvements.